466. Disclosure of services provided by auditor or associates and related remuneration

 (b) apply to benefits in kind as well as to payments of money, and require the disclosure of the nature of any such benefits and their estimated money value,

-(c) apply to services provided for associates of a company as well as to those provided for a company,
+(c) apply to services provided for associates of an LLP as well as to those provided for an LLP,

 (d) define "associate" in relation to an auditor and a company respectively.

-(a) in a note to the company's annual accounts (in the case of its individual accounts) or in such manner as is specified in the rules (in the case of group accounts),
+(a) in a note to the LLP's annual accounts (in the case of its individual accounts) or in such manner as is specified in the rules (in the case of group accounts), or

-(c) in the auditor's report on the company's annual accounts.
+(b) in the auditor's report on the LLP's annual accounts.

-(5) If the rules provide that any such disclosure is to be made as mentioned in subsection (4)(a) or (b), the rules may require the auditor to supply the directors of the company with any information necessary to enable the disclosure to be made.
+(5) If the rules provide that any such disclosure is to be made as mentioned in subsection (4)(a) the rules may require the auditor to supply the members of the LLP with any information necessary to enable the disclosure to be made.